wallComputer/ptMouse/README.md

 - Ability to use trackball as a mouse device.
 - Ability to use trackball button as customizable input key.
-- Ability to orient the trackball in 4 different orientations.
+- Ability to orient the trackball in 4 different orientations and flip X and Y axes of motion.
-- Ability to control gain/scaling of each of the four directions, up, down, left, and right, independent of the orientation of the trackball.**
+- Ability to control gain/scaling of each of the four directions, up, down, left, and right, independent of the orientation of the trackball.
 - Ability to change Button Keycode for the Button on the trackpad.